MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-xbl-account-tool.md

 The Xbox Live Account tool (XBLAT) is a tool designed to help title developers set up existing dev accounts for testing game scenarios.
 For example, you can use XBLAT to change a dev account's gamertag, or quickly add 1000 followers to an account's friends list.
-For more details, go to http://www.aka.ms/XboxLiveAccountTool.
+For more details, see [https://www.aka.ms/XboxLiveAccountTool](https://www.aka.ms/XboxLiveAccountTool).

 ### What can I do with XBLAT?